dartmouth-cs98/decentralized-health-backend/api/README.md

 ## Purpose
 The API provides a connection between the frontend and the database.
 It contains functions that can be employed to write, read, update, and delete data from the database.

+## Authentication
+Authentication is performed using a bearer token.
+When a user logs in or creates an account, a token is issued.
+This token is stored on the client side and included in requests to the API.
+This token is only valid for making requests that pertain to the correct user.
+The token expires after 48 hours, at which point the user must log in again.
+The tokens themselves are generated via the `crypto` library, but the authentication procedures are coded from scratch, and do not make use of any libraries.

 ## Endpoints
 If the API is running on your local machine, all endpoints will likely exist at http://localhost:3838.